Survey Says: Raspberry Pi Still Rules, But X86 SBCs Have Made Gains

 How do the different Pis have a "strength in communicating with an Arduino?"
 The x86- and MIPS-boards can do that just as well, there is nothing stopping one from communicating with an Arduino over I2C, SPI, serial or whatever even on the other platforms.
 And no, Pi definitely doesn't have a "strength" in Ethernet, either, considering it's just 10/100 and it's actually a USB-device and thus eats bandwidth from the USB-ports, all of which are internally connected to a single USB-hub on the PCB.

-Why Raspberry pi wins (Score:2)
+Why Raspberry pi wins (Score:3)

 It hits the sweet spot for price/performance/Low hassle.